PhD in Computer Science

 applications and admission

-The deadlines have now passed for applications for admission in the year commencing October 2013.
-Applications for admission in October 2014 will open on 1 September 2013.
-The closing date is 31 March 2014.
+For those applicants who have not secured external scholarships, applications for admission in October 2015 will open on 1 September 2014.
+The closing date is 30 June 2015.
 Some funding agencies require earlier submission.

 Applicants are expected to have a very good degree (in the UK a First Class Honours degree) in Computer Science or a related subject.
 A masters-level degree (or other post-graduate work) is increasingly desirable; some PhD applicants may find prior study of our MPhil in Advanced Computer Science useful.